Seasonal Affective Disorder

 Another logical reason for winter weight gain is that it’s COLD out there!
 Stepping out the door for a run in the freezing cold isn’t quite as enjoyable as when done on a beautiful Summer day.
 Leaving the gym in a sweat will chill to the bone when the temperatures are near freezing, and fitting exercise in when the kids are busy with after school activities leaves parents precious little time for themselves.

 Try to remain conscious of trigger behaviors during the Fall and Winter seasons to help avoid the pitfalls of the holidays.
-If you find that you are not able to tackle weight loss on your own, help is readily available at Expert Surgical.
+If you find that you are not able to tackle weight loss on your own, help is readily available at The Bariatric Experts.
 We have options and financing to enable you to live the healthy lifestyle you aspire to achieve.
 Contact us today for a consultation.